10 Questions to Ask when Hiring a Financial AdvisorFebruary 18, 2019

 Financial experts run the gamut from tax preparers to CPAs who can help you with a business, to people who specialize in things like drafting wills or advising you for retirement.
 Finding the right financial advisor can seem like you’re dating again.
 With all the questions and long-term goals, you’re looking for in a match.
 How do you find the right type of expert, ask the right questions, and get the help you need?

 First, like in dating, you need to know what you’re looking for.
 Think about what you need and it will narrow your search.
 It’ll be easier to seek out a financial advisor once you have a title or type of business to seek out.
 With easier access to more information than ever before, reading up on topics is a piece of cake (and common) for most of us.
 What are you looking to do?
 Start searching based on your needs, so you can develop your own list.
 Create your own list of questions specific to the service you need.

-Next, ask around and look at websites, reviews, and recommendations from friends and family.
+Next, ask around and look at websites and student loan refinancing reviews.
 There might already be a connection to someone—or many someones—in your network.
 Once you have an idea of what you want and the type of expert you’re looking for, consider asking these questions.

 What are your qualifications?

 Before you start talking to a financial pro, make sure you know what typical qualifications are.
 You don’t want to hire someone with the wrong education or training for what you need.
 According to the Bureau of Labor Statistics in the U.S. the education requirements are a bachelor’s degree.
 The certifications and licenses required will be dependent on what the advisor is working on.

 How much and what kind of experience do you have in this field?

 It’s not necessarily a deal-breaker to have a greener financial pro.
 It is recommended to know whether your CPA has done the type of accounting you need, or if you are a financial advisor’s very first client!